GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/06-Wrap-up: Time to relax.md

   We will go through the feedback together

-“Our curiosity is provoked
-when we perceive a problem
-that we believe we can solve”
+> Our curiosity is provoked when we perceive a problem that we believe we can solve

+_Willingham, 2009_